How To Cook Frozen Salmon in the Oven

 Is It Safe to Cook Frozen Salmon?

 Absolutely.
-As long as the frozen salmon is cooked to a safe internal temperature, it is safe to eat.
+Like most seafood, frozen salmon should be cooked to an internal temperature of 145°F. Serving frozen fish safely is essential to avoid food poisoning.
 Of course, the real challenge is cooking frozen salmon so that it’s just as tender and flaky as thawed fillets.
 The key is to use a two-step cooking method in the oven — covering the salmon for the start of baking and then cooking it uncovered until it reaches temperature.

 For Your Information